-Joseph J. Miller Scholarship: The Joseph J. Miller Foundation funds up to three scholarships to students who reside in Elloree or communities within a 12-mile radius of Elloree including Santee, Cameron and Vance.
+Joseph J. Miller Scholarship

+The Joseph J. Miller Foundation funds up to three scholarships for students who reside in Elloree or communities within a 12-mile radius of Elloree including Santee, Cameron and Vance.
 The scholarships are to be used for tuition, fees, books and required supplies.

+OCtech Employee Funded Scholarship

-OCtech Employee Scholarship: Scholarship will be awarded in the fall semester for one academic year.
+Scholarship will be awarded in the fall semester for one academic year.
 Students must reapply each year for the scholarship.
+Candidates must maintain a cumulative GPA of 2.75 in order to keep the scholarship.
+Grades will be reviewed at the end of the fall semester.

-Sudhir and Hema Patel Hospitality Scholarship: Scholarship will be awarded for one academic year.
+Sudhir and Hema Patel Hospitality Scholarship

+Scholarship will be awarded for one academic year.
 Special consideration will be given to those candidates with a demonstrated financial need.
 Preference will be given to students enrolled in the Business program.
 The scholarship is to be used for tuition, books, or supplies.
+Candidates must maintain a 3.0 cumulative GPA.
+Grades will be reviewed at the end of each academic term.